akki0109/azureautomation/README.md

 # Exporting ARM Template of Master Resource Group to Azure Storage Blob and Create New Resource Group
+# account-name && --container-name && export resorcegroup name is static because all are one time defination quantity for whole lifecycle and will never change.
 ./export_arm_template.sh <template_name> <resource_group_name>

 # For Modifying Blob ARM Template